Frontiers of Science

 Prof. David J. Helfand

-SCNC CC1000 Frontiers of Science and SCNC CC1100 Frontiers of Science: Discussion is a one-semester course that integrates modern science into the Core Curriculum.
+SCNC CC1000 FRONTIERS OF SCIENCE and SCNC CC1100 FRONTIERS OF SCIENCE-DISC is a one-semester course that integrates modern science into the Core Curriculum.
 The course includes lectures and seminar sections.
 On Mondays throughout the semester, each of Columbia’s leading scientists present a mini-series of lectures.
 During the rest of the week, senior faculty and Columbia post-doctoral science fellows (research scientists selected for their teaching abilities) lead seminar sections limited to twenty-two students to discuss the lecture and its associated readings, and to debate the implications of the most recent scientific discoveries.
 Frontiers of Science satisfies one of the three required courses of the science requirement for Columbia College.

 - Literature Humanities (HUMA CC1001);

 - A mathematics course;

 - A language course at the elementary II level or above;

 - One of the following science major sequences: